carsdotcom/skelebot/docs/publishing.md

 If you would like to make use of any custom tags when publishing the image, the tags parameter (`-t --tags`) can be used to specify a list of tag values.

-By default, the `LATEST` tag and a version tag will be published along with any additianl tags that are specified.
+By default, the `LATEST` tag and a version tag will be published along with any additional tags that are specified.
 Each of these may be omitted by providing the corresponding flags: `--omit-version (-v)` and `--omit-latest (-l)`

 ### AWS ECR